-The Company evaluated the goodwill impairment considerations as of March 31, 2024.
-The Company's macroeconomic conditions, stock share, market capitalization, working capital, industry and market conditions, operating cash flow and forecasted cash flows have not significantly changed since the annual goodwill impairment assessment that was performed as of December 31, 2023.
-After assessing the totality of events or circumstances, the Company determined that there were no events or circumstances as of March 31, 2024 that indicates that it is more likely than not that the fair value of a reporting unit may be less than its carrying amount.
-Since there was no indication that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, the Company determined that a quantitative goodwill impairment test was not necessary as of March 31, 2024.
-Based on the assessment performed, we concluded that an impairment charge to goodwill was not required as of March 31, 2024.
+The Company evaluated the goodwill impairment considerations as of March 31, 2024 June 30, 2024.
+The Company's macroeconomic conditions, stock share, market capitalization, working capital, industry current and market conditions, operating cash flow and forecasted expected cash flows, and the macro-economic and industry conditions have not significantly changed since the annual goodwill impairment assessment that was performed as of December 31, 2023, while the Company's market capitalization materially increased since December 31, 2023.
+After assessing the totality of events or circumstances, the Company determined that there were no events or circumstances as of March 31, 2024 June 30, 2024 that indicates indicate that it is more likely than not that the fair value of a reporting unit may be less than its carrying amount.
+Since there was no indication that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, the Company determined that a quantitative goodwill impairment test was not necessary as of March 31, 2024 June 30, 2024.
+Based on the assessment performed, we concluded that an impairment charge to goodwill was not required as of March 31, 2024 June 30, 2024.